Denaʼina: Culture

-The Denaʼina are the only Northern Athabascan group to live on saltwater and this allowed them to have the most sedentary lifestyle of all Northern Athabascans.
+The Denaʼina are the only Northern Athabascan group to live near saltwater which allowed them to have the most sedentary lifestyle of all Northern Athabascans.
 The Denaʼina were organized in regional bands or Ht’ana ("people of [a place or area]"), which were composed of local bands.
 The regional bands had several villages or qayeh, each containing multi-family dwellings called Nichił.
-Each Nichił was led by a qeshqa ("rich man" or "leader") who Russia and American traders and religious referred to as "Chiefs."
+Each Nichił was led by a qeshqa ("rich man" or "leader") who Russian and American traders and religious referred to as "Chiefs."

 Men and women in villages belong to their mother's clan.
 The clans were grouped into two sides or "moieties."
 Villagers could only marry outside of their own clan and moiety, maintaining diversity in the gene pool and strength in the village lineage.

 Archaeological work suggests that the Dena'ina have occupied the Upper and Outer Cook Inlet areas for the last 1,000 years, migrating from the Mulchatna and Stony River areas, where they had lived for thousands of years prior.